 Not all dementia is Alzheimer’s, Alzheimer’s is one type of dementia.

 Not all aging is dementia.
 There may be something going on and it’s not age related.
-There is likely some other cause and that’s causing dementia like symptoms.
+There is likely some other cause that’s causing dementia like symptoms

 Last, you can do something about it.
-Work memory games you can use work puzzles.
-There are a number of online tools which I have put in a prior Wanderinglite.com article of the list tools/apps that I was given by my Occupational and Speech Therapy.
+Work memory games you can work puzzles.
+There are a number of online tools and apps which I have put in a prior DementiaTalks.net article about my experience with Occupational Therapy and Speech Therapy.

 I want to leave this review of the article with you.
 I thought it was a very good article.
 It brought out points that we should all know and review, so I’m sharing it with you today.